-Appendix 15: Partnership Agreement
+Appendix 18: Partnership Agreement

+This is a statement of commitme (Regir nat will be in effect from(End Date)between

+(Mentor)and (End Bate/Between(Mentee).

-This is a statement of commitment to(Begin Date) to - We, the Mentor and Mentee, agree to year to begin and end on the dates stat recognizes his/her role as a profession guidance relevant to venue management ed above.
-By entering intering intering interior to this agreement, the Mentor The Mentee understands that the relati primary responsibility for career planning of the Mentee. • The Mentor & Mentee agree to: Commit to making the time to meet Keep the content of our conversation Practice active listening.
-Provide each other with honest, dire Participate in formal Mentorship act Participate in the evaluation process IAVM Mentor-Mentee Coach will be responsible for reporting to the coac This agreement can be terminated at date.
-Upon expiration of above agreed up relationship may continue on an info ns confidential. ct and respectful feedback ivities sponsored by IAVIV . assigned to the Mentor-N th for guidance, advice and the request of either pare ck.
-1. Mentee and both parties will be d progress evaluation. ty before the above stated end e commitment, the mentoring Mentor Signature Print Name Date Mentee Signature Print Name Date
+We, the Mentor and Mentee, agree year to begin and end on the dates: recognizes his/her role as a profes guidance relevant to venue mana stated above.
+By entering into this ssional role model and will share agreement, the Mentor

+The Mentee understands that the r primary responsibility for career plar of the Mentee.

+The Mentor & Mentee agree to:

+Keep the content of our co Practice active listening.
+Provide each other with ho Participate in formal Mento Participate in the evaluatio IAVM Mentor-Mentee Coach responsible for reporting to This agreement can be term date.
+Upon expiration of above a nest, direct and respectful feedba orship activities sponsored by IAV ack. /M. entee and both parties will be and progress evaluation. / before the above stated end

+Mentor Signature Print Name Date

+Mentee Signature Print Name Date

-Print Name
+IAVM Coach Signature Print Name Date